Sales Management Definition, Process, Strategies and Resources

 Once you have a team and know your targets, you might be wondering: How do you actually carry out the sales?

-Every business has a sales cycle – a series of tasks that helps a company’s product reach its users – and having a sales pipeline, or sales funnel, will make that easier to maneuver.
+Every business has a sales cycle, which is a series of tasks that helps a company’s product reach its users.
+Therefore, having a sales pipeline, or sales funnel, will make that easier to maneuver these deals to completion.

 A sales pipeline is a visual sequence of activities to achieve with each prospect, from the initial lead to the closing of the deal.